Turbo Takeaways

 What Happens to Your 401(k) When You Leave Your Job?

-Unless you’re over the age of 59½, avoid cashing out your 401(k) when you leave or change your job because you’ll have to pay the early withdrawal tax penalty.
+Unless you’re over 59½, avoid cashing out your 401(k) when you leave or change jobs, as you’ll have to pay the early withdrawal tax penalty.
 Here are a few things you can do instead:

 The Bottom Line on 401(k) Plans